 Description

-DESCRIPTION: standing close to the church of St Paul (National Heritage List for England (NHLE) entry 1242539) and the parish hall, the memorial comprises a stone cross on a tapering square plinth, and four octagonal steps.
-The overall height is around 2.1m.
-The cross is modelled after Sir Reginald Blomfield’s Cross of Sacrifice, with octagonal shaft and arms, and a wheelhead cross carved in the centre of the crossing.
-The cross has a moulded foot, which is square at its base.
-This stands on the moulded cap of the plinth.
-The inscriptions, in raised lettering within incised fields, are on the west (front), north and south faces of the plinth.
-The front, in Gothic script, reads ‘TO THE GLORY/ OF GOD AND/ IN PROUD AND/ LOVING MEMORY/ OF THE/ MEN OF COMPSTALL/ WHO LAID DOWN/ THEIR LIVES IN/ THE GREAT WAR/ 1914-1919’.
-The names, in serifed capitals and in alphabetical order (without ranks), commence on the north face, with a further 16 on the south face.
+The Compstall War Memorial, built in 1922 by H Cecil Powell of Manchester, is made of buff sandstone.
+It is located near the church of St Paul and the parish hall.
+The memorial features a stone cross on a tapering square plinth, with four octagonal steps, reaching an overall height of about 2.1 meters.
+The cross is designed after Sir Reginald Blomfield’s Cross of Sacrifice, featuring an octagonal shaft and arms, with a wheelhead cross carved at the center of the crossing.
+The cross has a moulded foot that is square at its base, resting on the moulded cap of the plinth.
+Inscriptions in raised lettering are found on the west (front), north, and south faces of the plinth.
+The front inscription, in Gothic script, reads ‘TO THE GLORY/ OF GOD AND/ IN PROUD AND/ LOVING MEMORY/ OF THE/ MEN OF COMPSTALL/ WHO LAID DOWN/ THEIR LIVES IN/ THE GREAT WAR/ 1914-1919’.
+The names of the fallen, presented in serifed capitals and in alphabetical order without ranks, begin on the north face, with an additional 16 names on the south face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.